-Line 1-Foreign Gross Income
+Lines 1a and 1b-Foreign Gross Income

 Include income in the category checked above Part I that is taxable by the United States and is from sources within the country entered on line I. You must include income even if it is not taxable by that foreign country.
-Identify the type of income on the dotted line next to line 1.
+Identify the type of income on the dotted line next to line 1a.
 Do not include any earned income excluded on Form 2555, Foreign Earned Income, or Form 2555-EZ, Foreign Earned Income Exclusion.

 Example.
 If you received dividends (passive income) and wages (general limitation income) from foreign sources, you must complete two Forms 1116.
-On one Form 1116, check box a (passive income), enter the dividends on line 1, and write "Dividends" on the dotted line.
-On the other Form 1116, check box i (general limitation income), enter wages not excluded on Form 2555 or Form 2555-EZ on line 1, and write "Wages" on the dotted line.
+On one Form 1116, check box a (passive income), enter the dividends on line 1a, and write "Dividends" on the dotted line.
+On the other Form 1116, check box j (general limitation income), enter on line 1a wages not excluded on Form 2555 or Form 2555-EZ, and write "Wages" on the dotted line.
 Complete Parts I, II, and III of each Form 1116.
 Then, complete the summary Part IV on one Form 1116.

-If you are filing a Form 1116 that includes capital gains or CAUTION losses from foreign sources, see Foreign Capital Gains and Losses starting on page 6.
+If you are filing a Form 1116 that includes foreign source CAUTION qualified dividends or foreign source capital gains or losses, see Foreign Qualified Dividends and Capital Gains (Losses) starting on page 5.